 The LGPS changed from a final salary scheme to a career average scheme on 1 April 2014.
-From 1 April 2014, the benefits built up in the LGPS are worked out under the rules of the career average scheme.
+From 1 April 2014, the benefits built up are worked out under the rules of the career average scheme.

-If you joined the Scheme before 1 April 2014, you will also have built up benefits in the final salary scheme.
+If you joined the Scheme before 1 April 2014, you have also built up benefits in the final salary scheme.

-How your benefits are worked out after 1 April 2014
+How your benefits are worked out after 31 March 2014